apache/trafficserver/doc/reference/configuration/records.config.en.rst

 local domain is ``y.com`` , then Traffic Server will expand the hostname to ``host_x.y.com``.

-.. ts:confvar:: CONFIG proxy.config.dns.splitDNS.enabled INT 0
+.. ts:cv:: CONFIG proxy.config.dns.splitDNS.enabled INT 0
    :reloadable:

    Enables (``1``) or disables (``0``) DNS server selection.
 When enabled, Traffic Server refers to the :file:`splitdns.config` file for the selection specification.
 Refer to `Configuring DNS Server Selection (Split DNS) <../security-options#ConfiguringDNSServerSelectionSplit>`_.

-.. ts:confvar:: CONFIG proxy.config.dns.url_expansions STRING NULL
+.. ts:cv:: CONFIG proxy.config.dns.url_expansions STRING NULL

    Specifies a list of hostname extensions that are automatically added to the hostname after a failed lookup.
 For example: if you want
    Traffic Server to add the hostname extension .org, then specify ``org`` as the value for this variable (Traffic Server automatically